 What is a hard inquiry?

 A hard inquiry is a lender credit check that usually occurs after you apply for credit.
-The CFPB describes hard inquiries as lender inquiries after you apply for credit, and it notes they can affect your credit score.
+Hard inquiries are lender inquiries after you apply for credit, and they can affect your credit score.

 How can hard credit inquiries impact your credit score?

 A hard inquiry can cause a small score decrease.
-Experian says a single hard inquiry usually takes fewer than 5 points off a FICO Score, and it says the impact can remain for up to 1 year.
+A single hard inquiry usually takes fewer than 5 points off a FICO Score, and it says the impact can remain for up to 1 year.

 How long does a hard inquiry stay on your credit report?